Sharps and Biohazardous Waste

 Contact: Environmental Health and Safety (EH&S)

 Biohazardous waste is defined as any biologically contaminated waste, including sharps contaminated with biological materials, that could potentially cause harm to humans, domestic or wild animals, plants, or the environment.
-Examples include but are not limited to, human body fluids, recombinant DNA, and human, animal, or plant pathogen.
+Examples include, but are not limited to, the following:

 All personnel who generate biohazardous waste must follow the procedures outlined in the ISU Sharps and Biohazardous Waste Procedures for disinfection and disposal of biohazardous waste and sharps.